The system has been an absolute crutch for us" - Sophie Lees, Head of Supply Chain.

 In addition to its suitability for the specific project, Gatekeeper was also deemed to be of strategic importance to the Supply Chain function at Manpower.
 Traditionally, this area had worked from central spreadsheets and had key documents saved in an unstructured way on local drives.

-Furthermore, different parts of the business operated in different ways in relation to their supply chains, with no standardised processes.
+Furthermore, different parts of the business operated in different ways in relation to their supply chains, with no standardised processes when it came to managing vendors.

 Deploying Gatekeeper would enable the supply chain team to centralise their record-keeping, automate key processes and gain further efficiencies by migrating all teams to Gatekeeper.